botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 {{ $args.Get <index> }}
 ```

-The `index` is the index of the argument, starting from 0.
-The arguments are stored in the order they are defined in the
+The `index` is the position of the argument, starting from 0.
+The arguments are stored in the order they are defined in
-`parseArgs` function call.
+the `parseArgs` function call.
 Let us now modify our custom command to access these arguments:

 ```go
 {{ $args := parseArgs 2 "" (carg "int" "coolness level") (carg "member" "target member") }}